-The obverse side depicts King George V in profile wearing his ceremonial robe and royal crown.
+The obverse side of the Canadian George V coins depicts King George V in profile wearing his ceremonial robe and royal crown.
 The British monarch George V reigned from the 6th of May 1910 until his death in 1936.

-The inscription "CANADA" appears above a shield bearing the Arms of the Dominion of Canada on the reverse side.
+The inscription "CANADA" appears above a shield bearing the Arms of the Dominion of Canada on the reverse side of each Canadian George V gold coin.
 Since 1868, this was the de facto coat of arms of Canada until King George V proclaimed its replacement in 1921.
 A wreath of maple leafs surrounds the shield on both sides and the coin's denomination of either 5 or 10 Dollars appears below it along with the year of issue.
 The shield displays the provincial symbols of the four provinces Ontario (St. George's cross with maple leaves), Quebec (pair of fleurs de lis with British lion and maple leaves), Nova Scotia (salmon and Scottish thistles) and New Brunswick (British lion and sailing ship).

 The coins were meant to be distinctly Canadian.
 All the used gold came from Canadian sources, mostly from the Klondike region in 1912 and the Ontario region in 1913 and 1914.
 The design used Canada's de facto coat of arms on the reverse side.
 Production of the $5 and $10 gold coins, Canada's first gold coins ever, continued until the outbreak of the First World War in 1914.
 The mint replaced the gold coin production with the production of gold bars in 1915.

-Canadian George V gold coins were only minted between 1912 and 1914.
-Total mintage of the $5 coins slightly surpassed that of the $10 coins.
+The Canada $5/$10 George V gold coins were only minted between 1912 and 1914.
+Total mintage of the Canada $5 George V gold coin slightly surpassed that of the Canada $10 George V gold coin.
 The lowest annual mintage of the $5 coins were the 31,122 coins that were minted in 1914.
 The lowest annual mintage of the $10 coins were the 74,759 coins that were minted in 1912.